biocore/songbird/README.md

 ```

 ### Running Songbird
-Let's try running Songbird on the "Redsea" example data included with this
+Let's try running Songbird on the "Red Sea" example data included with this
 repository.
 You can just copy-and-paste the command below into your terminal,
 assuming you've activated your `songbird_env`.
 ```